scrapbird/scrapbird.github.io/_posts/2017-11-09-chasing-necurs.md

 >Hi, honey!
 >The main thing for us is to trust and to hope.
 When I close my eyes, I see you.
 >I send you a lot of kisses.
 Write me please!
-My email [REDACTED]
+My email elenabirgit918@rambler.ru

 ## Future Goals